 - Mazes – again, coloring and the self-checking aspect without being a multiple choice situation

 Now make those copies (you may consider leaving a key with your work shown) and place them in an identifiable location within your guest teacher binder.

 We have heard from so many All Access members that All Access makes being absent a breeze.
 The video library is the perfect way for students to keep moving ahead even if you are out.

 “The BIGGEST win, is when I needed to be out for several days, the curriculum was perfect with the warm-ups, videos, and activities.” – All Access Member

 4. create accountability

-All of the above mentioned things are included in my Editable Substitute Binder for Secondary Teachers.
+All the mentioned things above are included in my Editable Substitute Binder for Secondary Teachers.
 It is simple in design, easy to use, and most importantly ready to go.
 I also included additional binder covers, classroom procedures, emergency procedures, seating charts, a lesson plan template, and a printable hall pass.
-Does anyone have any great reward ideas?
-How do you stay organized and prep for a substitute teacher?
+This substitute binder can be edited in Google Slides.

 Editor’s Note: Maneuvering the Middle has been publishing blog posts for teachers for nearly 6 years.
 This post was originally published in September of 2016.
 It has been revamped for accuracy and relevancy.